antfu/eslint-ts-patch/README.md

 npm i -D eslint-ts-patch eslint@npm:eslint-ts-patch
 ```

-It should make your `eslint` CLI works for MJS and TypeScript flat config files.
+It should make your `eslint` CLI work for those config files automatically.
 If it's still not, you can try switching the CLI to `eslint-ts`.

 ## Compatibility